jonathan-murmu/resume_scorer/README.md

    - paraphrase-MiniLM-L6-v2: Optimized for paraphrase detection.
    - multi-qa-MiniLM-L6-cos-v1: Optimized for question-answer retrieval.
 8. **Performance Considerations**:
-    - **Hardware Requirements**: Sentence Transformers models run efficiently on CPUs, but for faster performance, you can use a GPU (if available on your MacBook).
+    - **Hardware Requirements**: Sentence Transformers models run efficiently on CPUs, but for faster performance, you can use a GPU (if available on your machine).
     - **Model Size**: Smaller models like all-MiniLM-L6-v2 are ideal

 ### Batch Processing